gzpan/Translation-on-Tars-Documents/tars_cpp_user_guide.md

 print(LOG->debug());
 ```

 ## 8.2.
 DLOG/FDLOG

-Used to record daily logs, so-called daily logs, mainly used to record important business information;
+Used to record daily logs, so-called by-day logs, mainly used to record important business information;
 > * DLOG is the default button log, FDLOG can specify the file name of the log file;
 > * DLOG/FDLOG logs will be automatically uploaded to tarslog, which can be set to not be uploaded to tarslog;
 > * DLOG/FDLOG can modify the scrolling time, such as by minute, hour, etc.